Squidbits – Greekgeek's Squidoo Blog Rotating Header Image

 I just made a new lens on a popular funny YouTube video, the "Antwerp Train Station Sound of Music" prank.

-If you haven't seen the video, you need to-- it'll make you smile.
+If you haven’t seen the video, you need to– it’ll make you smile.
 VERY effective.
-So far it's gotten nearly 13 million hits, and that's not counting all the duplicate copies floating around on YouTube plus a few million more on various European YouTube sites.
+So far it’s gotten nearly 13 million hits, and that’s not counting all the duplicate copies floating around on YouTube plus a few million more on various European YouTube sites.

 It's a great case study in "linkbait," content that's so good people start linking to it.
 (Also known as "viral," since linkbait this good can spread by word-of-mouth to millions of web users within days, even hours).